rrukavina/bowling-simulator/README.md

 ## How to Build

-Prerequisite is that maven and JRE is installed and in your path.
+Prerequisite is that maven and JDK is installed and in your path.

 Clone the git repository to your local machine, change directory into the project's top level directory containing the pom.xml file and run the following maven command.